innolitics/rdm/rdm/init_files/documents/quality_manual/templates/new_vendor.md

 title: New Vendor Record Template
 ---

-# Purpose

-This record captures the qualification of a vendor

 # Approvals

 All approvers shall add a signed commit with their name and roles appended to the table in this section.